Renting a home

 • In-house washer and dryer – having a washer and dryer in my apartment complex was such a big deal when I rented.
 If you have them in your actual apartment, BONUS!
 If there’s a hook-up in your apartment but no washer or dryer, check if the landlord provides the machines.

-• Green space – like a yard or just a nice patch of green can be cool.
+• Green space – a yard or just a nice patch of green can be cool.
 But double check if you’re responsible for mowing or maintenance.

 Find your home!

 How to rent an apartment or house can be scary, stressful, and fun!
-So keep your head clear, budget for payments and fees, keep your eyes peeled for safety, and think about what you want out of your rental.
+Keep your head clear, budget for payments and fees, keep your eyes peeled for safety, and think about what you want out of your rental.
 Soon, you’ll be throwing that house-warming party and hopefully getting some new towels and neat candles!

 Sources: